giantswarm/docs/src/content/app-platform/apps/observability/index.md

 In brief, super fast response times from engineers, 24//7 monitoring and alerting by us, and in general, having shared goals and responsibilities to keep services up and get them up when they go down.

-In addition, we strive to uphold our "30 Day Upgrade Promise," our commitment to keep all managed apps within 30 days of latest upstream releases.
+In addition, we strive to uphold our "30 Day Upgrade Promise," our commitment to keep all Managed Apps within 30 days of latest upstream releases.

-To summarize, for observability, we recommend and provide these four managed apps:
+To summarize, for observability, we recommend and provide these four Managed Apps:

 ## Prometheus for monitoring/metrics